How Assay scores market microstructure integrity

 Summary

-Assay rates crypto exchanges on the quality and integrity of their spot market data.
-Each day, public trade data and order book snapshots from ten venues are ingested, eleven metrics across four dimensions are computed, and a composite score and band assignment per exchange are published.
+Each day, public trade data and order book snapshots from ten venues are ingested, ten metrics across four dimensions are computed, and a composite score and band assignment per exchange are published.
 Scores refresh every 24 hours.

 The design is motivated by a single constraint: participants making decisions about exchange venues commit six-to-seven figures to a venue based on data the venue itself provides about itself.
 Existing alternatives are either self-reported (CoinMarketCap, CoinGecko), opaque (CER.live), or gated behind enterprise pricing (Kaiko).
 Assay fills the gap with an audit-grade, methodology-transparent layer priced for the people making those decisions.